malebuffy/Fermata-Xtream/README.md

 `./build.ps1`

-Artifacts are written to dist/ as ermata-free-*.
+Artifacts are written to dist/ as Fermata-free-*.

 ## Main Mods in This Fork